 |

-Aharon Katchalsky-Katzir was born
+Aharon Katchalsky-Katzir

-in 1913 in
+was born in 1913 in

 Lodz,

-family emigrated to Jerusalem in 1922,
+Poland.
+His family emigrated to Jerusalem

-where he studied in the Hebrew Gymnasium.
-In 1932 Katzir-Katchalsky began his
+in 1922, where he studied in the Hebrew Gymnasium.
+In 1932 Katzir-Katchalsky began his studies at Hebrew University and published a book

+"Sons of the Sun", about butterflies in Israel.
 After serving in the Haganah, he completed his Ph.
 D. in Chemistry Summa Cum

 Laude.

-In 1948 he was invited by Chaim
+1948 he was invited by Chaim Weizmann to join the

-Weizmann to join the Weizmann Institute of Science in Rehovot as head of the
+Weizmann Institute of Science in Rehovot as head of

-chemistry at the Hebrew
+physical chemistry at the Hebrew

 University